mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

 })
 ```

-This example shows how to provide a reference to the singleton instance of [Prisma](https://www.prisma.io/), a well-known TypeScript ORM.
-Note that a provider is very similar to a function but does not need the definition of input and output types.
-This is because they do not contribute to the definition of a function or the generation of a specification, but only to the implementation.
+This example shows how to provide a reference to a singleton instance of [Prisma](https://www.prisma.io/), a well-known TypeScript ORM.
+Note that a provider is similar to a function but doesn't require the definition of input and output types.
+This is because providers don't contribute to the function's public contract or the generation of API specifications; they only affect the implementation details.

-A provider may simply provide a resource that it can create from scratch, but it often requires some **contextual input**.
-These inputs are not to be confused with those of a function, which come directly from its invocation, but are inputs that the runtime and the module must construct for each invocation.
-They generally represent data relating to the context of the call, such as the identity of the caller, or data relating to the execution context, such as additonal details about the runtime environment.
+A provider might simply provide a resource it creates from scratch, but it often requires some **contextual input**.
+These inputs are not the same as a function's inputs (which come directly from the caller).
+Instead, they are inputs that the runtime and module must construct for each invocation.
+They generally represent data related to the call context, such as the caller's identity, or data related to the execution environment, such as additional details about the runtime.

-A provider may declare these inputs freely, specifying them as parameters of the body function.
-It will then be the responsibility of the module and the runtime to provide all the data required by all providers.
+A provider can declare these required inputs freely by specifying them as parameters of its `body` function.
+It then becomes the responsibility of the module and the runtime to provide all the data required by all providers during execution.

 ```typescript
 import { result } from '@mondrian-framework/model'